October 1, 2024

 missing image missing image

-Here we have a Burton penny token (W641) overstruck on a Jersey Bank penny token (W2039).
+This is a Burton penny token (W641) overstruck on a Jersey Bank penny token (W2039).

 Sedbury Iron Works Overstruck on Jersey Bank